-When we talk about our unschooling approach, in which Sarah is not “required” by us to do anything, but rather we help her discover the things she’s most interested in, this is the response we most often hear.
+When we talk about our unschooling approach, in which Ashar is not “required” by us to do anything, but rather we help her discover the things she’s most interested in, this is the response we most often hear.

 It might be true.
 But from talking with unschoolers (and relaxed homeschoolers) across the country, I find that it’s generally not.

 If I ignored my daughter for 18 hours straight, she would probably play video games or apps for about 10 of them.
 In good news, I don’t (ignore her, that is), and if you’re interested in reading this homeschooling blog, you probably aren’t the type to ignore your kids.

 When you’re engaged as a family, no one routinely plays video games for 10 hours or more straight.
 Honest.

 You want video games to be a tool in your arsenal, not a master.
 That’s my end goal for this series.

 Maybe your kids have a half-hour a day of screen time.
 Maybe there are days where they’re in front of a device of some sort for 8 hours.
 Either way, that time is important.